-The draft strategy was presented to Whistler Council in July 2020 and is now being workshopped through direct consultation with key partners and collecting feedback from the community through the Making Big Moves for Climate survey.
-Information gathered will be used to refine the Big Moves Strategy, with the strategy anticipated to go before Whistler Council in the fall of 2020 for adoption.
+The draft strategy was presented to Whistler Council in July 2020 and was subsequently workshopped through direct consultation with key partners and collecting feedback from the community through the Making Big Moves for Climate survey.
+Information gathered was used to refine the Big Moves Strategy, with the finalized strategy brought to council and adopted in December 2020.

 This is when the challenging work really begins – but it is also when we have the exciting opportunity to accelerate our journey toward a low-carbon future that is better and brighter for everyone.

 Phase 3 focuses on working with the key players needed to advance the Big Moves.
 And these key players involve everyone – all community members – as well as those entities that can accelerate and catalyze the climate action needed.